 - Europe: Can liberalism survive the backlash?
 Globalisation and identity in a shaken world.

-They will be analysed by an individual from each of the four disciplines; providing delegates an insight into how these issues shape society.
+These were analysed by an expert from each of the four disciplines and delegates were given an insight into how these issues shape the world.

 Managing Director – Citi’s EMEA Corporate Banking